-This time it’s Microsoft’s decision not to speak at the Consumer Electronics Show 2013 that’s being dissected by one and all.
+This time people are dissecting Microsoft’s decision not to speak at the Consumer Electronics Show 2013, and they seem to want some answers.

 Microsoft has given the keynote speech at the industry’s pre-eminent exhibition and conference for more than 20 years.
-Most recently, since Bill Gates stood down as the CEO, it’s been Steve Ballmer who’s delivered these speeches.
+Most recently, since Bill Gates stood down as the CEO, it’s been Steve Ballmer, the new CEO, who’s delivered these speeches.

 So it’s his decision not to participate in the event after the 2012 show that’s attracting attention.
-Is it his public speaking ability or a lack of confidence that’s triggered Microsoft’s decision?
+Does Steve Ballmer doubt his public speaking ability?
+Does Mr Ballmer suffer from a lack of confidence?
+Have these triggered Microsoft’s decision?
 Probably not.

-Steve Ballmer might not always be the most eloquent of keynote speakers, but he more than compensates for that with a raw energy that’s palpable.
+Steve Ballmer might not always be the most eloquent of keynote speakers.
+But he more than compensates for that with a raw energy that’s palpable.
 A Steve Ballmer speech is typically a riot of energy and conviction.

 His enthusiasm for his company’s products and services defines him as a speaker.
 So, it’s improbable that the decision to forsake a keynote speech at the CES 2013 show has anything to do with a reluctance to speak in public.